LUT-LLM: Efficient Large Language Model Inference with Memory-based Computations on FPGAs: Experiment

 \subsection{Experiment Setup}

-\textbf{Models, Datasets, and Algorithm.} Our overall scheme (following the notation in Figure \ref{tab:symbols}) is: $G = 512$, $v = 2$, $c_w = 16$, $c_a = 64$, and INT8 lookup tables.
-This scheme is equivalent to \textbf{W2A3}.
-Based on Qwen 3 1.7B model \cite{yang2025qwen3}, we first finetune for activation quantization.
-We applied per-tensor zero-point quantization that converts FP32 lookup tables to unsigned INT8.
-This quantizes the FP32 matrix $X$ into quantized matrix $X_{INT8}$ by
+\textbf{Models, Datasets, and Algorithm.} Our overall scheme (following the notation in Table \ref{tab:symbols}) is: $G = 512$, $v = 2$, $c_w = 16$, $c_a = 64$, and INT8 quantized lookup tables.
+Based on Qwen 3 1.7B model \cite{yang2025qwen3}, we first calibrate for activation quantization.
+We applied per-tensor zero-point quantization \cite{jacob2018quantization} on the lookup tables, which quantizes the FP32 lookup tables $X$ into quantized matrix $X_{INT8}$ by

-We follow the two-stage training strategy for centroids and weights in LUT-DLA \cite{li2025lut} with reconstruction loss ratio as 0.1.
-Additionally, we made algorithmic optimizations for the forward and backward passes.
-In the forward pass, we construct a new lookup table gather reduce kernel, which cuts memory usage with runtime lookup table reconstructions and accelerates the training process by fusing table lookups and accumulations.
+We optimize the two-stage training scheme of LUT-DLA \cite{li2025lut}.
+In the first stage, a fine-grained, layer-wise initialization of K-means is applied to obtain the activation centroids.
+This improves the overall training stability.
+Additionally, we design algorithmic optimizations for the forward and backward passes.
+In the forward pass, we construct a new lookup table gathering reduce kernel, which cuts memory usage with runtime lookup table reconstructions and accelerates the training process by fusing table lookups and accumulations.
 In the backward pass, we fuse the kernels that compute the gradient of weights and centroids.
 These updates allow us to train models beyond 1B parameters.
-Quantization-aware training is supported with the straight-through estimator (STE) \cite{yin2019understanding} with adjustable gradients.
-The training for activation vector quantization costs more GPU resources than conventional language model training since we need to tune all lookup tables in full precision and introduce extra computation burdens for quantization, dequantization, and reconstruction.
-In our setting, an eight-GPU cluster will take 2 weeks to first pretrain Qwen 3 1.7B on FineWeb \cite{penedo2024fineweb} for 512-token sequences and then finetune on WikiQA \cite{yang2015wikiqa} with 3 epochs, with 75\% memory utilization.
-Scaling up to larger models and longer sequences requires more GPU memory and time, or further optimized kernels.
+Quantization-aware training is supported with the Straight-Through Estimator (STE) \cite{yin2019understanding} with adjustable gradients.
+With these optimizations, the total training time is reduced from over 1,000 A100 GPU hours to approximately 10 A100 GPU hours, representing an efficiency improvement over LUT-DLA.

 After training for activation quantization, we reconstruct the weights from the trained lookup tables, then apply GPTVQ \cite{van2024gptvq}.
-Then, we then pre-compute the new lookup tables by computing the dot products between the vectors in activation codebooks and weight codebooks.
+Then, we pre-compute the new lookup tables by computing the dot products between the vectors in activation codebooks and weight codebooks.